logicalclocks/logicalclocks.github.io/docs/user_guides/projects/kafka/create_topic.md

 ## Prerequisites

-This guide requires that you have previously created a [Kafka Schema](create_schema.md) to be used for the topic.
+This guide requires that you have 'Data owner' role and have previously created a [Kafka Schema](create_schema.md) to be used for the topic.

 ## Code